-In Trotman case, his DUI attorney tried to suppress the results of the blood-alcohol test analysis based on the 4th amendment arguing and illegal search and seizure.
-His DUI attorney lost the motion, plead Trotman guilty and appealed to the loss of the search and seizure motion.
-In his appeal, Trotman’s DUI attorney relied on 1972 decision by California Supreme Court of People v.
-Superior Court (Hawkins) (6 Cal.3d 757) – where the search and seizure of blood was suppressed in very similar circumstances.
+In Trotman case, his DUI attorney tried to suppress the results of the blood-alcohol test analysis based on the 4th amendment argument and illegal search and seizure.
+His DUI attorney lost the motion, plead Trotman guilty, and appealed the loss of the search and seizure motion.
+In his appeal, Trotman’s DUI attorney relied on the 1972 decision by the California Supreme Court in People v.
+Superior Court (Hawkins) (6 Cal.3d 757) – where the search and seizure of blood were suppressed in very similar circumstances.
 Trotman’s Court of Appeals declined to follow Hawkins’ decision because they believed that it falls within an exigency exception to the warrant requirement.
-The court provided 4 reasons why warrantless DUI search was ok in Trotman’s case.
+The court provided 4 reasons why a warrantless DUI search was ok in Trotman’s case.

 - First: the passage of time that would eliminate alcohol was the reason court permitted Illegal search and seizure.

-- Second: unless the blood would be drawn right away, the defendant (who was being ready for surgery) would not be available during a period of time and the blood alcohol would dissipate.
+- Second: unless the blood would be drawn right away, the defendant (who was being ready for surgery) would not be available for a period of time and the blood alcohol would dissipate.

 - Third: the intrusion was minimal.

-- Forth: the test was performed pursuant to accepted hospital procedure.
+- Forth: the test was performed pursuant to the accepted hospital procedure.

 In 2020 the Supreme Court, In Kansas v Grover decided that the police can pull over a car when the registered owner of a car has his license suspended.
 That is true even when the police do not know who is the driver and do not see any violations of CVC.
 They called it “reasonable inference” that a person with a suspended license drove the car.
 The trend in the US is the loss of 4th amendment rights.

 We are here to help you.
-Call DUI lawyer or criminal defense lawyers in Los Angeles.
+Call Los Angeles DUI lawyer or Los Angles criminal defense lawyer.
 DUI Attorney Alex Andryuschenko will give you a free consultation and help you figure out how to use a search and seizure motion to get a dismissal of your DUI case.
 Sometimes the prosecutor will agree to dismiss the case or the judge will be convinced to suppress the evidence and require the dismissal of all charges.

 Call us at (818) 921 7744 to get one of the best DUI attorneys in Los Angeles on your side.